Keeping in touch days

 An employee doesn't have to use keeping in touch days if they don't wish to.

-An employee gets their normal wage for each keeping in touch day or part day.
+An employee gets their normal wage and accumulates leave entitlements for each keeping in touch day or part day.

 Example: Payment for a keeping in touch day to assist with a return to work